Lifailon/WinAPI/README.md

 New-NetFirewallRule -DisplayName "WinAPI" -Profile Any -Direction Inbound -Action Allow -Protocol TCP -LocalPort 8443
 ```

-Use the following commands to start, check the operation status server:
+Use the following commands to start and check the operation status server: `Start-WinAPI` and `Test-WinAPI`

 ```PowerShell
 > Start-WinAPI